acgetchell/mundus-atrox/src/journals/thirteenth.md

 2. *Geral* uses rally and gives *CoralKing* 4 temporary HP, moves to the Giants and hits him twice.
 He misses both times.
 3. *CoralKing* uses his unarmed strikes and one hits for 6 HP.
 He uses patient defense.
 4. *Viker* heals me for 18 HP.
-5. *Tasbros* casts fireball to hit 3 enemies.
+5. *Tasbros* casts Fireball to hit 3 enemies.
 He hits *CoralKing* and me for 15 HP too.
 One of the enemies goes down.
 6. I hits a guy for 41 damage.
 7. *Tysnera* uses a wand of magic missiles, 4 darts on the same bolt launcher.
 She does 14 damage, taking it out.
 So, just Hill Giants and Goblins left.
 8. *Calmul* shoots a Hill Giant and misses the first one.
 The second one does 18 damage.